apache/sling-slingfeature-maven-plugin/README.md

   </plugin>
 ```

-All features found in both the directories as well as the artifact sections of the configuration are aggregated into a single feature.
+All features found in the directory as well as the artifact sections of the configuration are aggregated into a single feature.

-The merged feature will have the same `groupId`, `artifactId` and `version` as the pom in which
-the aggregation is configured.
-It will have type `slingfeature` and as classifier the one specified
+The merged feature will have the same `groupId`, `artifactId` and `version` as the pom in which the aggregation is configured.
+It will have type `slingfeature` and as classifier the one specified in the configuration named `aggregateClassifier`.
-in the configuration.

 Variables and framework properties can be overridden using the `<variables>` and
 `<fraweworkProperties>` sections.
 If multiple definitions of the same variables are found
 in the feature that are to be aggregated and the values for these variables are different,
 they *must* be overridden, otherwise the aggregation will generate an error.